cgoldber/Cookie-Generator/README.md

 playlist is made by randomly choosing a song that aligns with the emotion and then creating a 30 song playlist around that song.

+## More on Evaluation Metrics

+The primary goal of our system was to generate yummy, well-structured, and novel cookie recipes that aligned well with the user's emotion.
+Therefore, we generated our previously explained metrics with these ideas in mind.

+To ensure that the cookies would taste good, we employed the flavor pairing component of the fitness function.
+However, we found that we did not need to weigh it heavily, as the original inspiring recipes and the emotion alignment aspect already resulted in tasty ingredient coombinations.

+To ensure that the cookies would actually resemble traditional cookies, our algorithm ensured that key base ingredients would never be deleted and it also maintained conventional ratios between dry ingredients, wet ingredients, etc (verified these conventions on Google).
+In addition, we also ensured that the baking instructions followed a conventional format and the parameter such as oven temperature stayed between reasonable amounts.

+Both the dissimilarity and length component of the fitness function contributed to the novelty of the system.
+The length component encourages more complex pairings that include a larger amount of ingredients.
+The dissimilarity score ensures that the recipe does not resemble any of the inspiring ingredients.

+The extent to which the recipe aligned with the user's emotion was evaluated with the emotion alignment component described above.
+This component was weighted heavily, as we very much prioritized the creation of cookies that met the user's emotional needs.

+Throughout the genetic algorithm process, these evaluation metrics were employed entirely within the fitness function (except for the well-structured metric which was incorporated throughout the process) to decide which recipes would continue on in the genetic algorithm.
+Once the algorithm terminates, these evaluation metrics are used to determine which recipe is the most fit and should be written for the user to then bake.

+The Metrics folder contains three examples of system deployment for Happy, Stressed, and Excited input emotions for 7 generations each.
+The examples contain the top three and bottom three fitness scores for the output generation.
+In addition to the total fitness score, it also includes the four components that make up the fitness function (already multiplied by their respective coefficients).
+Finally, the examples also contain the written recipe for the top ranked recipe.

+For instance, in example 1, it is of course no surprise that the highest ranked recipe has the highest total fitness score.
+Since this recipe has the highest emotion score in comparison to the other printed metrics, that means that the flavors in the recipe best correspond to the user's emotion and is therefore valuable to them.
+However, it is important to note that the highest ranked recipe does not have the highest dissimilarity and flavor pairing scores.
+Since the goal of this system is finding a creative recipe and not necessarily the "optimal" cookie, there will be trade-offs with certain evaluation metrics.
+For instance, the highest ranked recipe has a relatively low flavor pairing score, but it makes up for this by being novel in comparison to the inspiring set and well tuned to the user's emotions.

 ## How to Install and Run
 ### Step 1: